WHU-USI3DV/LaneMapping/README.md

 cd mmdetection3d
 pip install -v -e .
 # "-v" means verbose, or more output
-# "-e" means installing a project in edtiable mode,
+# "-e" means installing a project in editable mode,
-# thus any local modifications made to the code will take effect without reinstallation.
+# Thus, any local modifications made to the code will take effect without reinstallation.
 ```

 ### d. install other third party libs